Anton-Gladyshev/pypty/docs/creating_custom_presets.md

 lambda x: x % 10 == 0
 ```

-The parameters that can be written in this way are marked as `pypty-lambda` **type** in the  **Default Data Type** column.
+The parameters that can be written in this way are marked as `pypty_lambda` **type** in the  **Default Data Type** column.
 They can also be specified as a sting containing the code, e.g.

 ```python
 "lambda x: x % 10 == 0"